penguinpowernz/go-ian/README.md

 ### Packaging

-    ian pkg
+    ian pkg [-b]

 The one you came here for.
 Packages the repo in a debian package, excluding junk files like `.git` and `.gitignore`, moves root files (like `README.md`) to a `/usr/share/doc` folder so you don't dirty your root partition on install.
 The package will be output to a `pkg` directory in the root of the repo.
-It will also generate the md5sums file and calculate the package size proir to building.
+It will also generate the md5sums file and calculate the package size proir to packaging.
+By adding a `-b` flag it will run the build script before packaging.

+### Build

+    ian build

+This will run the build script found in `DEBIAN/build` parsing it the following arguments:

+- root directory of the package git repository
+- architecture from the control file
+- version from the control file

+It can do whatever things you need it to do to prepare for the packaging such as building binaries, etc.

 ### Push